cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 If you migrated to AndroidX and you're using a library that is not migrated yet, your will probably have some problems.
 Let's say that you're using a library that provides you a `LibraryFragment` that is a subclass of `android.support.v4.app.Fragment`.
 You will not be able to use it as your application is expecting a `androidx.fragment.app.Fragment` subclass.

-Jetifier will help you solve this issue by converting (_jetifying_) the bytecode of your dependencies to use the AndroidX classes following the mapping.
+[Jetifier](https://developer.android.com/studio/command-line/jetifier) is a tool provided by Google to help you solve exactly this kind of issue.
+Jetifiery will **convert the bytecode** of your dependencies (aka _jetify_) to use the AndroidX classes following the mapping.

 The enabled Jetifer you just need to add this line to your `gradle.properties`